PostHog/posthog.com/contents/handbook/growth/marketing/press.md

 Direct all press enquiries to press@posthog.com

-Only James, Tim, Charles or Sean should talk to the press on PostHog's behalf.
+Only James, Tim or Charles should talk to the press on PostHog's behalf.

 ## Press releases